amarnath_yatra image

 Reaching the Amarnath Cave Temple is similar to reaching the home of Lord Shiva himself.
 As per Amarnath Yatra history, this act is believed to cleanse one’s sins and bring one closer to Moksha (liberation from the cycle of life and death).

 Shri Amarnath Yatra symbolises the devotee’s willingness to shed ego and worldly attachments in search of the divine.
-The aura of the cave and the presence of the ice lingam offer peace of mind, and you feel the very presence of Mahadev.
+The cave's aura and the presence of the ice lingam offer peace of mind, and you feel Mahadev's very presence.

 • Astrological Significance of Amarnath Yatra